PhD fellow: Floris Leijten

 - develop management tools to predict and optimise sustainable land development while meeting future demand for commodities such as palm oil.

-The work will be conducted within Unilever’s corporate sustainability science team in collaboration with VU University Amsterdam where the successful candidate will be registered for PhD.
-The research will include a possible secondment to the Stockholm Environment Institute (Sweden).
+The work will be conducted within Unilever’s corporate sustainability science team in collaboration with VU University Amsterdam.